-The TLS protocol is a cryptographic security measure that encrypts data sent over the internet.
-Known for its use in secure web browsing, it can be used to prompt an icon of a padlock on your browser when you are logged into a secured website and ensures no one other than those with authorized access will see what’s inside.
+The TLS protocol is a cryptographic security measure that encrypts data sent over the Internet.
+Known for its use in secure web browsing, it can be used to prompt an icon of a padlock on your browser when you are logged into a secured website and ensures no one other than those with authorised access will see what’s inside.

 TLS is a protocol that provides reliable, encrypted communication over any network connection.
-It does not protect data on end devices because it ensures secure delivery of content across the internet without possible eavesdropping or alteration from third parties.
+It does not protect data on end devices because it ensures secure content delivery across the Internet without possible eavesdropping or alteration from third parties.

 However, more options for implementation like DTLS work by specifying two layers: one layer handles session management.
 In contrast, the other manages encryption/decryption of packets to guarantee message confidentiality (RFC 6347).

-- TLS 1.0 -TLS 1.0, an upgrade to SSL v3.0 released in January 1999; it allows connection downgrade to SSL v3.0 without the need for a protocol change if necessary.
+- TLS 1.0 -TLS 1.0, an upgrade to SSL v3.0 released in January 1999; it allows connection downgrade to SSL v3.0 without needing a protocol change if necessary.

 - TLS 1.1 – After that, TLS 1.1 was released in April 2006 to update the TLS v1.0 version, which added protection against CBC (Cipher Block Chaining) attacks.

-- TLS 1.2 – TLS v1.2 was released in 2008 that allows the specification of hash and algorithm used by both client and server and authenticated encryption with extra data modes for more support.
-TLS 1.2 can verify length based on cipher suite type – this makes it much harder to relay attack messages because they are not formatted correctly.
+- TLS 1.2 – TLS v1.2 was released in 2008, allows the specification of hash and algorithm used by both client and server and authenticated encryption with extra data modes for more support.
+TLS 1.2 can verify length based on cipher suite type, making it much harder to relay attack messages because they are not formatted correctly.

 - TLS 1.3 – TLS v1.3 is the newest version of TLS.
 It has a lot of new features that make it different from previous versions like MD5 hashing algorithms and SHA-224 support are no longer used; digital signatures must be required for earlier configuration with key exchange methods to ensure Perfect Forward Secrecy in case there are public keys involved during this process handshake messages will now be encrypted.